menu

 • Read time 3 Mins Read

-As more and more businesses embrace the digital age, there is a need for continuous improvement in Information Technology.
-However, one of the biggest challenges faced is getting information security to adapt to the development processes and tools, rather than it being the other way around.
+As more businesses embrace the digital age, information technology needs continuous improvement.
+However, one of the biggest challenges is getting information security to adapt to development processes and tools rather than the other way around.

-Whether an organization uses DevOps or not, they are equally responsible for producing secure and compliant code in app development.
+Whether an organization uses DevOps or not, it is equally responsible for producing secure and compliant app code.
 Integrating security into DevOps, however, means changing processes, technology, and mindsets.

-In order for DevSecOps to be seamless, SRM (Security and Risk Management) leaders need to comply with the core nature of DevOps that combines collaboration and agility.
+For DevSecOps to be seamless, SRM (Security and Risk Management) leaders need to comply with the core nature of DevOps, which combines collaboration and agility.

 From 2016 to 2017, Gartner saw a fast-growing interest from clients in how to deliver DevSecOps and integrate security into DevOps.

-From analyzing successful DevSecOps initiatives and conversations with clients, Gartner concluded that the following 10 areas must be prioritized to implement DevSecOps.
+From analyzing successful DevSecOps initiatives and client conversations, Gartner concluded that the following 10 areas must be prioritized to implement DevSecOps.

 1. Security testing tools and processes must adapt to developers, not vice versa.

 The idea is to integrate security as a continuous part of the development process.
 This can’t be done by forcing DevOps developers to adopt old information security processes.
-Since information security professionals have always been accustomed to having developers conform to their process, it would require a change in mindset in order for things to turn around.
-But this will help make the “Sec” in DevSecOps silent.
+Since information security professionals have always been accustomed to having developers conform to these processes, a change in mindset would be required for things to change.
+However, this will help make the “Sec” in DevSecOps silent.

 2. Recognizing that it is impossible to eliminate all vulnerabilities in the development stage.

-Any attempt at trying to have perfect security will only hamper the speed and agility of a developer.
-False positives and negatives of vulnerabilities waste a lot of time that would have otherwise been spent on moving forward with development.
+Any attempt to achieve perfect security will only hamper a developer's speed and agility.
+False positives and negatives waste a lot of time that could have otherwise been spent moving forward with development.
 Instead, it would be better to implement run-time protection controls that don’t focus on eliminating all possible vulnerabilities.
-Instead, it can be viewed as an integrated part of DevSecOps.
+This can be viewed as an integrated part of DevSecOps.

 3. DevSecOps must first focus on eliminating critical vulnerabilities that are easy to identify.